 To get more of a neighbourhood feel, I’d recommend Gees where I had dinner when I visited.
 It’s a Mediterranean style restaurant that’s in an old Victorian greenhouse, with excellent cocktails and food, although it’s a 20 minute walk from the heart of Oxford, so you may prefer to get a taxi.

-Sunday morning – things to do in Oxford
+Sunday morning – our Oxford itinerary

 Punting in Oxford

 A fun Oxford activity on a fine day is to hire a punt, especially if there is a group of you to take turns in punting down the shallow river, with a long wooden pole to push you along.
 Head to Magdalen bridge where you can hire a punt for £22 per hour (max 5 people) and be entertained by the squeals and laughter, as people get accustomed to wielding their pole while trying not to fall in the river.
-If you’re more cautious, you could join a chauffered punt at £30 for half an hour (max 4 people) or rent a pedalo or rowing boat which is a little more secure and less likely to end in a dunking.
+If you’re more cautious, you could join a chauffeured punt at £30 for half an hour (max 4 people) or rent a pedalo or rowing boat which is a little more secure and less likely to end in a dunking.

 An alternative spot to go punting in Oxford from March to October is at Cherwell Boathouse, where there’s also a Teahut bar to buy a jug of Pimms, that favourite English summer tipple, which you can drink on the riverbank or take with you in the boat.